-Emission (kg) = $\Sigma^{\text{type of fuel}}$ fuel sales (kg) heating value (MJ/kg) emission factor (kg/MJ)
+Emission $(kg) = \Sigma^{type \text{ of fuel}}$ fuel sales (kg) \ heating value (MJ/kg) \ emission factor (kg/MJ)

 The activity data (i.e. the fuel sales per fuel type) are derived from the Energy Balance, as reported by Statistics Netherlands.
 Table 2.1 shows the activity data used for the most recent inventory.
-The heating values and the CO_2 emission factors per fuel type are country-specific, as shown in Table 2.2.
-The N_2O and CH_4 emission factors for the most part are defaults, the only exception being the emission factors for road transport and non-road mobile machinery, as described below.
+The heating values and the CO2 emission factors per fuel type are country-specific, as shown in Table 2.2A.
+The N2O and CH4 emission factors (Table 2.2.B) for the most part are defaults, the only exception being the emission factors for road transport, non-road mobile machinery and aviation, as described below.
+N2O and CH4 emission factors can be found in Tables 2.2B (overview), 9.6 (CH4, mobile machinery) and 8.6 (CH4, aviation).